KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 2. Typo: Found `Magic Mirror` in file `MMM-SystemMonitor.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SystemStats by BenRoe](https://github.com/BenRoe/MMM-SystemStats)